Week 3 - Ingesting and Validating Data

 uv add pydantic

 The killer feature of Pydantic is type coercion.
-When data arrives from a CSV, everything is a string (as you saw in Week 1's File Operations and this week's Chapter 4).
+When data arrives from a CSV, everything is a string (as you saw in Week 1's File Operations and this week's Reading Multiple File Formats).
 Pydantic converts it for you.

 from pydantic import BaseModel